dandi/dandi-cli/docs/source/cmdline/move.rst

 of a Dandiset, all paths must be relative to the subdirectory, even if only operating on the remote Dandiset.
-(The exception is when the ``--dandiset`` option is given in order to operate on an arbitrary remote Dandiset, in which case any local Dandiset is ignored.)
+(The exception is when the ``--dandiset`` option is given in order to operate on an arbitrary remote Dandiset, in which case any local Dandiset is ignored and paths are interpreted relative to the root of the remote Dandiset.)

 If there is more than one source path, or if the destination path either names an existing directory or ends in a trailing forward slash (``/``), then the